 - Difficulty Rating: PG-13 (Steepness, elevation gain, trail condition, navigation)

 - USGS topo maps: Riverside; San Bernardino South

 - Recommended Gear: hiking poles; sunblock; sun hat

 - More information: here

 - Rating: 6

-The “M” trail offers a good workout with excellent views, including up-close looks at San Gorgonio and San Bernardino, and as you climb higher, San Jacinto, Old Saddleback and the San Gabriels.
+The “M” towering above Moreno Valley on the slopes of Box Springs Mountain is a familiar sight to those traveling on the 60 Freeway east of Riverside.
+It is also a popular destination among Inland Empire hikers, offering a vigorous workout and, on clear days, some memorable views.
+The “M” can be reached via a 7.4-mile round trip from the west side of the park, but the more common approach is the short but vigorous “M” trail.
+Highlights include up-close looks at San Gorgonio and San Bernardino, and as you climb higher, San Jacinto, Old Saddleback and the San Gabriels.
 There’s also some interesting geology and nice spring flowers to be seen.
 Unfortunately, being as close to civilization as it is, it never really escapes the noise of the nearby roads, and there’s also a lot of graffiti.

 From the lower parking lot, walk to the upper lot and pick up the trail on the opposite side of the fence.
 Soon, a sign directs you left onto the “M” trail while the Hidden Springs trail goes straight.
 The trail ascends a few switchbacks (note that soil erosion–and people who have cut across the switchbacks–make things visually a little confusing, but keep in mind that while the trail maintains a steady grade, if it ever seems TOO steep, chances are you’re on the wrong route).